one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/index.md

 ## What are study groups?

 Community-based deep technical sessions with an emphasis on experiential learning.
 Participants will be assigned homework that includes both reading and hands-on activities that are directly aligned to exam objectives.
-A [private Yammer group](https://www.yammer.com/msuspartner/#/threads/inGroup?type=in_group&feedId=9161297&view=all) is available for students to ask questions so that your growth stays on track during this fast-paced learning environment.
+The [Microsoft Tech Community "Learn IoT" Conversation Space](https://aka.ms/iottechcommunity/learniot) is available for study group students to ask questions so that your growth stays on track during this fast-paced learning environment.
 We'll also meet once a week to review key elements of the exam objectives.

 ## What are the requirements?